caster0x00/Noir/README.md

 # Copyright & License

-Copyright (c) 2025 Magama Bazarov.
+Copyright (c) 2025 Mahama Bazarov.
 This project is licensed under the MIT License.

 This project is not affiliated with or endorsed by Juniper Networks, Inc.